-Trey Dimsdale is the Executive Director of the Center for Religion, Culture, & Democracy (CRCD), the educational and cultural initiative of First Liberty Institute.
+Trey Dimsdale is the President of the Ayaan Hirsi Ali Foundation.
+Previously, he served as the Executive Director of the Center for Religion, Culture, & Democracy (CRCD), the educational and cultural initiative of First Liberty Institute.
 He is also an associate fellow at the Centre for Enterprise, Markets, and Ethics in Oxford, UK.
 He holds a law degree from the University of Missouri-Kansas City, as well as degrees in ethics and political science.
 Additionally, he is a Contributing Editor with Providence.

 Paul DeHart’s new book, “Contract in the Ruins: Natural Law and Government by Consent,” argues that what we today call “liberalism” cannot be understood in isolation from natural law and the Protestant Reformation